Concussions are a hot topic these days with many movies and news stories featuring the negative effects of head trauma.

 Attempting to correct the misalignment to bring the body structures back in to proper alignment can reduce the internal pressure in the head as well as tension within the supportive neck muscles.

-NUCCA (National Upper Cervical Chiropractic Association) is the technique of upper neck/head correction that is widely used for just this type of injury associated with concussions.
+NUCCA (National Upper Cervical Chiropractic Association) is the technique of upper neck/head correction that is widely used for postural misalignment at the head and neck.
 If there’s enough force to create a concussion, there is more than enough force to create a misalignment.

-Athletes suffering from post concussion symptoms need to have this alignment checked by a recognized NUCCA doctor.
+Athletes who have sustained head trauma need to have this alignment checked by a recognized NUCCA doctor.
 In Victoria, UC Life Chiropractic Centre is here for you, but in other parts of the world visit www.nucca.org to find someone that can help.

 Dr. Matthew Kittleson